mapr-demos/gess/README.md

 * And further, that 11MB have been emitted ...
 * ... with a throughput of 2MB/sec in the sample interval.

-Note: in terms of throughput, a single `gess` instance should be able to produce some 4-5GB of transaction data, per hour.

 ## License
 [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).